gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 }
 ```

-In cucumber we have only one Plan the `CreationPlan`.
+In cucumber there is only one Plan the `CreationPlan`.
 We create it based on the
 YAML file that contains the requested cluster.
 For example:

 ```yaml